-The College has a detailed guide for Personal Tutors, which is avaiable here.
+The College has a detailed guide for Personal Tutors, which is available here.

 For advice on the Personal Tutor role, to exchange ideas on tutoring, or to request/suggest resources for Tutors, please email the Principal Tutor: Mark Crompton